BenSheridanEdwards/CreatorScout/QUICKSTART_VPS.md

 Your Scout is now:
 - ✅ Running 24/7 on VPS
 - ✅ Auto-deploying from GitHub
-- ✅ Using GoLogin + SmartProxy
+- ✅ Using AdsPower + SmartProxy
 - ✅ Managed by PM2

 **Total time:** ~15 minutes